UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Medical marijuana was legalized in Hawaii in 2000, but there aren’t any approved dispensaries that patients can buy from, so a license allows residents to grow their own plants or ask a caregiver to do it for them.

 What’s next?
 Speaker of the House Joe Souki sponsored a bill to create a state-regulated marijuana market that could legally sell to adults 21 and older, but it died in committee.
 A bill to decriminalize marijuana was advanced out of the Senate but has not yet been considered by the House.
+In March, the House Health Committee voted unanimously to create a task force that would examine issues surrounding the development of a medical marijuana dispensary system in Hawaii.
+The resolution must now be passed by the House and Senate.

 What is legal?
 Medical marijuana was signed into law on Jan.
 1, 2014, by Gov. Pat Quinn, making Illinois the 20th state to do so.